Update: 22 October 2017

 The term wealth is derived from the Old English word weal, which literally means well-being.

-Many people find that they save money with hTMA, because the targeted nutrition information the test provides helps them to avoid ‘nutritional roulette.’
-They are able to focus food and supplement spending and purchase only products that provide the greatest value.
-People save money on healthcare too due to overall improvements in their health.
+Many people find that they actually save money with hTMA.
+The targeted nutrition information that the test provides helps you to avoid ‘nutritional roulette.’
+You are able to focus your food and nutritional supplement spending, and purchase only products that provide the greatest value.
+The overall improvements in health allows you save money on healthcare too.
+There are several cost factors to consider.

 Finally, there is the cost of the hTMA lab test.
 Similar to other medical tests that require a specialist's interpretation and analysis (e.g., radiological imaging), proper hTMA interpretation requires experience.
 Working with a qualified hTMA practitioner will typically cost $250 for an initial test, and $150 for a follow-up evaluation retest.
 Recommended supplements are extra (these will vary, depending on individual's specific needs).